-It will take a family member or a friend visiting London and me acting as their personal unpaid tour guide, showing them around the city and some the best things to do in London to remind myself of how awesome London is.
+It will take a family member or a friend visiting London and me, acting as their personal unpaid tour guide, showing them around the city and some of the best things to do to remind myself of how awesome London is.

 I always start with the typical London tourist attractions that everyone one wants to see — like Big Ben (everyone wants to see Big Ben when they first visit in London), the Houses of Parliament and the London Eye.

 Before they will let me take them to the lesser-known hangouts of local Londoners.

 Like grabbing a hot chocolate from Dark Sugars in East London, exploring Greenwich Park in South London or Mercato Metropolitano Food Market in Elephant and Castle.

 It’s playing tour guide that makes me stop and realise how stunning, vibrant and metropolitan London really is and that I’m completely spoilt for choices when it comes to cool things to do in London.

 So, I thought I would play tour guide for you and fill you in on 30 of the best things to do in the city.

 After reading this post, you’ll know exactly what to do in London to make the most of your time.

 There is always something to do and see in London.
 So, grab your London City Pass or Oyster card and let’s go.

 The 30 best things to do in London, England